Every year medical school applicants ask a question that goes something like this:

 Increase your involvement in meaningful experiences.

 Continue engaging in meaningful experiences.
 Ramp up your responsibilities where possible.
-This is the top recommendation I have for you.
+This is the first tip I have for you.

-When you receive invitations to interview, be able to provide progress updates.
+When you receive invitations to interview, you will want to be able to share what you have been up to in recent weeks (or months).
 You do not want to restate what is already in your application.